-6.2 Where consent is given in a document which includes other matters, the section dealing with consent must be kept clearly separate from such other matters.
+6.2 Where consent is given in a document that includes other matters, the section dealing with consent must be kept clearly separate from such other matters.

 6.3 Data subjects are free to withdraw consent at any time and it must be made easy for them to do so.
 If a data subject withdraws consent, their request must be honoured promptly.

 6.4 If personal data is to be processed for a different purpose that is incompatible with the purpose or purposes for which that personal data was originally collected that was not disclosed to the data subject when they first provided their consent, consent to the new purpose or purposes may need to be obtained from the data subject.